zulip/zulip/docs/bots-guide.md

 ## Bot API

-This section documents the functions every bot needs to implement and the structure of the bot's config file.
+This section documents functions every bot needs to implement and the structure of the bot's config file.

+With this API, you *can*

+* intercept, view, and process messages sent by users on Zulip.
+* send out new messages as replies to the processed messages.

+With this API, you *cannot*

+* modify an intercepted message (you have to send a new message).
+* send messages on behalf of or impersonate other users.
+* intercept private messages (except for PMs with the bot as an explicit recipient).

 ### usage
 *usage(self)*

 is called to retrieve information about the bot.

-#### Arguments
+##### Arguments
 * self - the instance the method is called on.

 #### Return values